 “Artists were the original self-promoters.”
 Chad Sorg uses this line to inspire.
 A marketing focus has allowed him to work with many artists in promotions and curation.

-To give you an idea of what Fishbowling is all about, these first two videos show the same event from different perspectives.
+To give you an idea of what Fishbowling is all about, these first two videos show the same event from 2 different perspectives:

 ..
 And here’s the official video put out by Ignite Reno:

-One of Sorg’s major projects was assuming the role of owner/director of Bleulion Gallery, an exhibition space that shaped the current face of Reno’s art scene.
+One of Sorg’s major projects was assuming the role of owner/director of Blue Lion Gallery, an exhibition space that shaped the current face of Reno’s art scene.
 While there, he helped introduce hundreds of artists to the practice of gallery involvement and exposure.
 XXXPosed was the gallery’s longest running show (5 years) and it featured adult entertainers who modeled for artists.
-Bleulion Gallery was laid to rest in 2005.
+Blue Lion Gallery was laid to rest in 2005.

-NadaDada Motel was brought to life in 2007 when Sorg and 5 other artists co-founded the event.
-The DIY (do it yourself) event, with it’s motto “Get a Room, Make a Show” has attracted involvement from over 300 artists and performers of all disciplines.
+NadaDada Motel was brought to life in 2007 when Sorg and 5 other artists co-founded the art-in-motel-rooms-event.
+The DIY (do it yourself) event, with it’s motto “Get a Room, Make a Show” has attracted involvement from over 400 artists and performers of all disciplines.
 Artists from five states have exhibited.
 Thousands of visitors have attended these multi-exhibition events in motel rooms.
 The New York Times came to Reno to write a feature story about the event in June of 2009.
-New York Times Article about NadaDada New York Times Article about NadaDada and NadaDada on Wikipedia
+NadaDada has a page on Wikipedia.

-Another of Sorg’s artistic projects commencing that same year was Artist Fishbowl.
-Since 2007, the artist has been living in display windows or public places across the country from one to four weeks.
+Another of Sorg’s artistic projects commencing that same year was Fishbowler.
+Since 2007, the artist has been living in display windows or public spaces across the country from one to four weeks.
 During his stay, he blogs and creates art.
 Live streaming and videos are the focus of his audience involved activities.
 Interviewing other artists and promoting them through social media was carried out in return for lunch, beer and conversation.
 The artist says it was a “return to the basics of barter and capitalism” and calls the first 4 years Chapter 1.
 Social Media became his artform and the blog itself is becoming more focused on artists of all kinds.
-More stuff at Fishbowler.wordpress’s predecessor, the older blog..
-ArtistFishbowl.blogspot

 selected group shows and representation